Robert Coombes (murderer): Murder

-The Period between Murder and Discovery
+Aftermath

 Robert took a gold sovereign from his mother's purse on Monday morning and asked the neighbour James William Robertson at 33 Cave Road for change of the coin.
-He gave two half sovereigns in exchange and they gave him one and their mother's rent book asking him to pay their rent (7 shillings a week which was due every Monday) as their mother was away.
+He gave two half sovereigns in exchange and they gave him one and their mother's rent book asking him to pay their rent (7 shillings a week which was due every Monday), as their mother was away.
 He agreed.
-Robert returned at 7pm to collect his 3 shillings change.
+Robert returned at 7 pm to collect his three shillings change.

-Later that day (and the day after) Robert used the remaining half sovereign and he and Nathaniel went to Lord's Cricket Ground to see the famous W. G. Grace play cricket as part of his "golden summer" of centuries.
-On the Tuesday evening Robert (in a highly organised way) put quicklime on his mother's body to control the decay.
+Later that day, and the day after, Robert used the remaining half sovereign.
+He and Nathaniel went to Lord's Cricket Ground to see the famous W. G. Grace play cricket as part of his "golden summer" of centuries.
+On the Tuesday evening, Robert (in a highly organised way) put quicklime on his mother's body to control the decay.

-On the Wednesday Robert contacted 39 year old John Fox at the Royal Albert Dock where Fox did odd-jobs for the National Steamship Company.
-Fox (who was mentally challenged) had been a seaman on the "Egypt" but following a fire and loss of the ship had become too scared to go to sea again and did works in the dock area instead.
+On the Wednesday, Robert contacted 39-year-old John Fox at the Royal Albert Dock, where Fox did odd jobs for the National Steamship Company.
+Fox, who was mentally challenged, had been a seaman on the Egypt.
+Following a fire and loss of the ship, he had become too scared to go to sea again and worked in the dock area instead.
 Fox was a friend of his father and the two had probably worked together.

-Young Robert asked Fox to look after them while his mother was "away" and to pawn items from the house (including his father's gold pocket watch) at George Fish's pawn shop at 545 Commercial Road in Poplar.
+Young Robert asked Fox to look after them while his mother was "away" and to pawn items from the house, including his father's gold pocket watch, at George Fish's pawn shop in Poplar.
 Fox claimed to be Robert Coombes senior and got 10 shillings for the gold watch.
-He then went to a second pawn shop at 554 Commercial Road and pawned Coombes' silver watch and then a third at 2/4 High Street Plaistow where he pawned a mandolin.
+He then went to a second pawn shop and pawned Coombes' silver watch and then a third, where he pawned a mandolin.
 Fox then came to stay with the boys, all sleeping in the lower rooms for the period.

-On one night (probably the Friday) the boys went to the Stratford Theatre while Fox stayed alone in the house.
+On one night, the boys went to the Stratford Theatre, while Fox stayed alone in the house.
 The boys played cricket with Fox in the back yard on most evenings of the week in question.

-On Saturday 13 July, John Fox went to John Hewson the Cashier of the National Steamship Company with a letter allegedly from Robert Coombes junior, saying his mother was very ill with Bright's Disease and had a heavy doctor's bill to pay.
-It requested that Hewson advanced the family £4 from their father's pay in order to pay this bill.
+On 13 July, John Fox went to John Hewson, the cashier of the National Steamship Company, with a letter allegedly from Robert Coombes junior, saying his mother was very ill with Bright's Disease and had a heavy doctor's bill to pay.
+It requested that Hewson advance the family £4 from their father's pay to pay this bill.
 Hewson requested a doctor's certificate.
-On Monday 15 July young Robert went to Hewson himself, with a letter alleging to be from J. J. Griffin, the local physician, confirming the mother's illness.
-This was of course a fabrication.
+On Monday 15 July young Robert went to Hewson himself, with a fabricated letter alleging to be from J. J. Griffin, the local physician, confirming the mother's illness.
 Apparently two years earlier Robert had obtained £2 using a similar ruse.
-Hewson said he would come to their house to give his mother the money.
+Hewson said he would go to their house to give his mother the money.